msi-ris/Tutorials/rnaseq_cmd_beta.md

 ![Directories]({{ "/graphics/rnaseq_cmd/Directories.png" | prepend: site.baseurl }})

+In the tree above, boxes represent directories or files, and indentation represents nesting.
+The text inside the boxes represents the names.
+The red box (around `/`) represents the *root* of the filesystem, and the blue box (around `/Users/tomkono/data.txt`) represents a *file*.
+The boxes in black are *directories*.

 <div class="info" markdown="1">

 Just like in evolutionary biology, a tree structure does not really capture